dxw/playbook/playbook.md

 > Administrators can review and approve comments before they are shown

-Each story will also contain a list of acceptance criteria.
+Each user story will also contain a list of acceptance criteria.
 Acceptance criteria are a collection of statements about the functionality of the service which must be true in order for the story to be considered "done".

 For more information about writing good stories, read User Stories Applied by Mike Cohn.
 There is a copy of this book in the dxw library.